Acetylcholine ophthalmic Side Effects

 3. Cerner Multum, Inc. "UK Summary of Product Characteristics."
 O 0

-Not all side effects for acetylcholine ophthalmic may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of acetylcholine ophthalmic may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about acetylcholine ophthalmic